Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?

 \section{Introduction}

 Thermodynamics has been tremendously successful in describing the world around us.
 It has also been at the heart of developing new technologies, such as heat engines which powered the industrial revolution, jet and space rocket propulsion | just to name a few.
 In more recent times, scientists have been developing a theoretical understanding of thermodynamics for tiny systems for which often quantum effects cannot be ignored.
 These ongoing developments are influential in optimising current quantum technologies, or understanding important physical processes.
-Take for example, molecular machines or nano-machines such as molecular motors \cite{howard1997molecular}, which are important in biological processes \cite{molecularBio}, or distant technologies such as nanorobots \cite{nanobots}, where quantum effects on the control mechanism, and the back-reaction they incur, are likely to be significant due to their small size.\Mspace
+Take for example molecular machines or nano-machines such as molecular motors \cite{howard1997molecular}, which are important in biological processes \cite{molecularBio}, or distant technologies such as nanorobots \cite{nanobots}, where quantum effects on the control mechanism, and the back-reaction they incur, are likely to be significant due to their small size.\Mspace

-The modern quantum thermodynamics literature tends to be on two types of precesses: those which are fully autonomous (i.e. the processes described by time-independent Hamiltonians) and those which assume implicit external control at no extra cost (i.e. the processes described by time-\emph{dependent} Hamiltonians).
-An example of the former is the Brownian ratchet, popularised by Feynman \cite{brownianratchetfeynmann}, which simply sits between two thermal baths and extracts work in situ.
+The modern quantum thermodynamics literature tends to be about two types of processes: those which are fully autonomous (i.e. the processes described by time-independent Hamiltonians) and those which assume implicit external control at no extra cost (i.e. the processes described by time-\emph{dependent} Hamiltonians).
+An example of processes described by a constant Hamiltonian is the Brownian ratchet, popularised by Feynman \cite{brownianratchetfeynmann}, which simply sits between two thermal baths and extracts work in situ.
 There are many autonomous quantum thermal machines built on similar principles \cite{MitchisonReview,linden2010small,GAK-2013,brask2015autonomous,Mitchison_2015,Mitchison_2016,ExperimentAbsorptionFridge,AutoMachineTimeArrow2018,MarcusPauli,PhysRevX_Raam,Hewgill2019,AutonomousFridgeOnOff}.
 However, there are a number of processes, such as quantum Carnot cycles, that are described by time-dependent Hamiltonians and thus require external control.
-This is true both in theory \cite{Alicki-1979,gelbwaser,Geusic1967quatum,MischaQHE,Ying_Ng_2017} and in practice \cite{SingleIon}.
+This is true both in theory \cite{Alicki-1979,gelbwaser,Geusic1967quatum,MischaQHE,Ying_Ng_2017,PhysRevA.101.042116} and in experiment \cite{SingleIon}.
 See Fig. \ref{Fig:overview} for a comparison of autonomous and non-autonomous processes.